 In addition to the jack-up rig, vessels will be required throughout drilling programme to supply consumables such as drilling mud and fuel to the jack-up rig, ship solid and liquid waste to shore for treatment and disposal as well as carry out crew change operations.
+At certain periods, due to space limitations onboard the jack-up rig, there may be an additional 2 supply vessels used to store materials/consumables.
 Table 4.1 provides an estimate of the number and function of the vessels that will support the drilling activities.